gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 The extra geometric shapes in amongst the confetti are my attempt at bringing a bit of 1980s Memphis Group design aesthetic to the illustration.
 I use a variety of different external tools for this: Spiral (length 2), Fractals (default wiggle and density), Coil and Resistor.
 The later two tools are meant for drawing electrical circuits!
 The moral of the story: know your tools and use them!

+### Positioning

+After adding all the confetti and jazz, I adjusted the positions and sizes of many of the objects to produce what I thought was the most pleasing distribution.
+The benefits of all of these objects being vectors becomes clear at this point!

 ### Motion

 I used the Arc tool to add motion lines to the party horn and crank.
 Lastly I added some straight lines to imply that the light on the power button is flashing.